furti/FreeCAD-Reporting/README.md

 Without a group by clause, it is not possible to mix references and aggregating functions in a select statements.
 The only exceptions are static values (E.g. "Select 'Number of objects', Count(*)..").
 Only a single row will be returned for such a query.
 See ```Group by``` for more details on mixing attributes and functions.

+#### Column names

+By default the name of a column will be the literal text of the expression.
+E.g.
+ - "sum(Attribute3)"
+ - "Attribute2"
+ - "sometext"

+Sometimes this is not what you want.
+Especially for columns containing a function.
+You can use the ```AS``` clause to give a column a explicit name like we did with the ```sum(Attribute3)``` column above.

 ### From \<Source>